Get exclusive member benefits & effect social change. Join Today

-In this test, a sample of your blood is placed in a tall, thin tube.
+In this test, a tall, thin tube holds a sample of your blood.
 The speed at which the red blood cells fall to the bottom of the tube is measured.
 Inflammation can cause abnormal proteins to appear in your blood.
 These proteins cause your red blood cells to clump together.
 This makes them fall more quickly.

-An ESR test can be used to monitor inflammatory conditions, such as rheumatoid arthritis or systemic lupus erythematosus.
-Your doctor might also order this test if you are experiencing some types of arthritis, fevers, and muscle problems.
+An ESR test can monitor inflammatory conditions, such as rheumatoid arthritis or systemic lupus erythematosus.
+Your doctor might also order this test if you’re experiencing fevers, some types of arthritis, or certain muscle problems.

 The ESR test is rarely performed alone.
-Instead, it will be combined with other tests to determine the cause of your symptoms.
+Instead, your doctor will combine it with other tests to determine the cause of your symptoms.

-Many different medications and drugs can affect your ESR levels.
+Many different medications and drugs affect your ESR test results.
 These include:

-Tell your doctor if you are taking any medications.
-You will be told whether you should temporarily stop taking them before the test.
+Tell your doctor if you’re taking any medication.
+Your doctor may ask you to temporarily stop taking medication before the test.

-All this test involves is a blood draw.
-The skin directly over a vein will be cleaned, and a needle will be inserted to collect your blood.
-After the blood has been collected, the needle will be removed, and the site of the puncture will be covered to stop any bleeding.
+This test involves a blood draw.
+First, the skin directly over your vein is cleaned.
+Then, a needle is inserted to collect your blood.
+After collecting your blood, the needle will be removed and the puncture site will be covered to stop any bleeding.
 It should take only a minute or two.

-Having your blood drawn involves only minimal risks.
+Having your blood drawn involves has minimal risks.
 Possible complications include:

-You will probably feel mild to moderate pain when the needle is inserted.
-You might also feel throbbing after the needle has been removed.
+You will probably feel mild to moderate pain when the needle pricks your skin.
+You might also feel throbbing at the puncture site after the test.

 ESR test results are measured in mm/hr, or millimeters per hour.

-An abnormal ESR result does not diagnose any particular disease.
+An abnormal ESR result doesn’t diagnose any particular disease.
 It just identifies any inflammation in your body.

-This test is not always reliable or meaningful.
-According to Harvard Health, abnormal test results don’t always mean you have a disease (HHP, 2003).
+This test isn’t always reliable or meaningful.
 Many factors, such as age or medication use, can alter your results.

-There are multiple causes of high ESR rates.
+There are multiple causes of a high ESR test result.
 Some common conditions associated with high rates include:

-ESR rates that are higher than normal are also associated with autoimmune disorders such as:
+ESR test results that are higher than normal are also associated with autoimmune disorders, including:

-Some types of infection that cause ESR rates to become higher than normal are:
+Some types of infection that cause ESR test results to become higher than normal are:

-Some causes of abnormal ESR rates are more serious than others, but many are not a huge deal.
-That’s why it’s important not to worry too much just because your ESR levels are abnormal.
+Some causes of abnormal ESR test results are more serious than others, but many aren’t a huge concern.
+It’s important not to worry too much if your ESR test results are abnormal.
 Instead, work with your doctor to find out what’s causing your symptoms.